Asian carp in North America: Proliferation in the Mississippi, Missouri, and Ohio River basins

-Threat to the Great Lakes
+In the Great Lakes

 The EPA is concerned about the possibility of Asian carp migrating across the Saint Lawrence River divide, to the Great Lakes drainage basin.
 In 2002, the U.S. Army Corps of Engineers (USACE) completed an electric fish barrier in the Chicago Sanitary and Ship Canal.
 The canal connects the Mississippi River drainage basin (via the Illinois River and its tributary the Des Plaines River) to the Great Lakes Waterway (via the Chicago River) and is the only navigable aquatic link between these basins.
 The initial fish barrier was used as a demonstration project to study the design's effectiveness.
 Following positive results, construction began on a permanent barrier in 2004.
-In addition to the canal, USACE has identified 18 sites in five additional states, from Minnesota to New York, that could allow for movement of Mississippi basin carp into the Great Lakes.
+In addition to the canal, USACE has identified 18 sites in 5 additional states, from Minnesota to New York, that could allow for movement of Mississippi basin carp into the Great Lakes.

 The Asian carp have been found in Lake Calumet in Illinois.
 Grass carp have been captured in every Great Lake except Lake Superior, but so far, no evidence indicates a reproducing population.
 No silver carp or black carp have yet been found in any Great Lake.
 Common carp are abundant throughout the Great Lakes.

 A report issued in 2012 by the Great Lakes Commission concludes that physical separation of the Great Lakes and the Mississippi River watersheds is the best long-term solution to prevent Asian carp and other invasive species from migrating between the waterbodies.

 Stopping these invasive carp from spreading into Lake Erie is another concern to many involved, as Lake Erie provides the ideal habitat for the carp to survive.
 This could lead to the fish choking out the other native fish that exist there, which would result in a major loss for the sport-fishing industry in the area.
 This is especially true since catching these carp with traditional fishing methods is difficult, which makes it harder for the industry to shift the sport fishing from one fish to another.
 In October 2013, scientists for the first time documented that Asian carp had reproduced in Ohio's Sandusky River, a tributary of Lake Erie.
 A study released in 2015 detailed the devastating potential of a possible carp invasion on Lake Erie.

 In May 2013, a test for silver carp eDNA in the waters of Sturgeon Bay in Lake Michigan near Green Bay, Wisconsin, was positive.
 May is a month when the carp are active.
 The result was published in October and scientists re-tested in May 2014.

 In 2016, many Great Lakes charter boat captains have renewed calls for a rapid response to the threat of carp invasion.
 In August 2016, the Michigan Department of Natural Resources reported that no evidence of Asian carp had been found in their sampling of the state's waters, or that of the Great Lakes system.